 Create a cheerleading recruiting video that will capture a coach’s attention

 Cheerleading coaches don’t have time to evaluate every potential recruit in person, so they rely on cheer recruiting videos.
 Not only do recruiting videos allow student-athletes to secure an initial evaluation, but they also help them establish a relationship with a coach.
 This is essential to getting on that coach’s radar and then securing a second, in-person evaluation.
-Many top college programs across the country actually require that cheerleading recruits submit a video showcasing certain skills before they can try out for the team, outlining exactly what the video needs to include, down to what the cheerleading recruit should wear.
+Many top college programs across the country require that cheerleading recruits submit a video showcasing certain skills before they can try out for the team, outlining exactly what the video needs to include, down to what the cheerleading recruit should wear.

 College cheerleading camps and clinics

 College cheerleading camps are a great way for squads to learn new skills, receive personalized training from experienced coaches and take their routine up a notch.
 There are a variety of college camps available through the Universal Cheerleaders Association and the National Cheerleaders Association , with the most popular taking place at top college programs across the country.
-Additionally, cheer clinics are crucial to the cheerleading recruiting and tryout process.
+Additionally, cheer clinics run by the schools are crucial to the cheerleading recruiting and tryout process.
 Cheer clinics at competitive colleges are designed to teach recruits what skills and routines will be performed at that school’s tryouts.
 Coaches cover the desired qualifications needed in each position and the cheers and stunts unique to that school.

 Discover the best college cheerleading camps and clinics.